 Step 10: Market and Share Your Brand as You Build Your Supplement Line

 Create a strong marketing strategy with social media platforms and email marketing campaigns.
 Network with influencers and potential customers, and spend time forging relationships and building brand loyalty.

-As you launch your herb or supplement line, remember that starting a business takes time, dedication, and commitment!
+As you build your own supplement line, remember that starting a business takes time, dedication, and commitment!
 Your line might not be an overnight success, but consistency and determination will help you succeed.

 At Crème de Mint, we’ve partnered with many herbal and supplement lines, including Alkaline Herb Shop, Keto Science, RapidFire, and Dr. Carol, DMV.
-We’d love to help you get started with your herb or supplement line.
+Our award-winning packaging design agency would love to help you get started with your herb or supplement line.
 Contact us today for a consultation!